Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Conclusions

-Our numerical results and quantitative model analysis of the viscoelastic property of dense suspensions of RBCs will be helpful to build more rigorous non-Newtonian constitutive laws that consider multi-scale dynamics, and to gain insights not only into the passive cellular flow in physiological systems~\citep{Chien1967, Chien1970, Cokelet1968, Goldsmith1975}, but also into the design of novel artificial blood pumps~\citep{Deutsch2006}.
+Existing works on oscillatory rheology focus on building macroscale models for dilute suspensions: soft particle glasses~\citep{Khabaz2018}, viscoelastic particles~\citep{Kammer2020}, bubbles~\citep{Lin2019}, vesicles~\citep{Farutin2012}, and NH capsule~\citep{Matsunaga2020}.
+Although a suspension of particles can be described as a continuum at length scales large compared to the size of the constituent particles, none of these works successfully derived constitutive equations for the oscillatory rheology of dense suspensions.
+Misbah~\cite{Misbah2006} derived an equation to describe the suspension viscosity $\mu_{eff}$ in the tank-treading regime under the assumption of small deformations of vesicles in steady shear flow: $(\mu_{eff} - \mu_0)/(\phi \mu_0) = 2.5 - \mathscr{A} (23 \lambda + 32)/(16 \pi)$, where $\mathscr{A}$ is the excess area.
+The next challenge will therefore be extending the applicability of such models to cover a wide range of volume fractions and large deformations of RBCs.
+Our numerical results and quantitative model analysis of the viscoelastic property of dense suspensions of RBCs will be also helpful to build more sophisticated non-Newtonian constitutive laws that consider multi-scale dynamics, and to gain insights not only into the passive cellular flow in physiological systems~\citep{Chien1967, Chien1970, Cokelet1968, Goldsmith1975}, but also into the design of novel artificial blood pumps~\citep{Deutsch2006}.
 We hope that our numerical results will stimulate further numerical and experimental studies, able to shed light on the complex interplay between cellular dynamics and oxygen transport in the microcirculation.